datacarpentry/r-socialsci/episodes/01-R basics.md

 {: .output}

 In which case the current value of the `age` variable will be printed to the console.
 Once a variable has been created, you can give it different values either directly or by some calculation.
-Often you will give a varaible a value based on the value of other variables.
+Often you will give a variable a value based on the value of other variables.

 ~~~
 age <- 55